Mujtaba6616/AI-ML-Internship/README.md

-AI/ML Internship Projects – Internee.pk
+# AI/ML Internship Projects – Internee.pk

-This repository contains a collection of AI/ML-based projects developed as part of the internship program at Internee.pk.
-The primary goal of these projects is to apply machine learning, natural language processing, and AI techniques to improve various aspects of internship experiences—from performance prediction to personalized learning and support systems.
+This repository contains a collection of AI/ML-based projects developed as part of the internship program at **Internee.pk**.
+These projects focus on enhancing the internship experience through intelligent systems that predict performance, recommend learning paths, analyze feedback, and provide support.

-📁 Project List
+## 📁 Project List

-Intern Performance Prediction Model
+### 1. Intern Performance Prediction Model
-Predicts the success or performance level of interns based on historical data using classification/regression models.
+Predicts the performance of interns using historical data and machine learning models (classification/regression).

-Sentiment Analysis of Internship Feedback
+### 2. Sentiment Analysis of Internship Feedback
-Uses NLP techniques to analyze the sentiment (positive, negative, or neutral) of feedback provided by interns and mentors.
+Applies Natural Language Processing to analyze the sentiment (positive, negative, or neutral) of feedback given by interns and mentors.

-Learning Path Recommendation System
+### 3. Learning Path Recommendation System
-Recommends personalized learning paths to interns based on their background, interests, and performance data using collaborative filtering and recommendation algorithms.
+Suggests customized learning paths for interns based on their background, goals, and performance using collaborative filtering and recommendation techniques.

-AI-Powered Interview Question Generator
+### 4. AI-Powered Interview Question Generator
-Generates domain-specific technical and behavioral interview questions using NLP and deep learning techniques.
+Generates domain-specific technical and behavioral interview questions using NLP and deep learning.

-Skill Gap Analysis Tool
+### 5. Skill Gap Analysis Tool
-Identifies the gaps between an intern’s current skill set and the skills required for their desired role, helping them focus their learning efforts effectively.
+Detects skill gaps between an intern's current profile and target roles, helping them focus their learning.

-Chatbot for Internship Support
+### 6. Chatbot for Internship Support
-An intelligent chatbot that provides 24/7 assistance to interns for FAQs, learning resources, task updates, and general queries using conversational AI.
+A conversational AI chatbot to assist interns with FAQs, resource links, task updates, and general queries.

-🔧 Technologies Used
+## 🔧 Technologies Used

-Python
+- Python

-Scikit-learn
+- Scikit-learn

-TensorFlow / PyTorch
+- TensorFlow / PyTorch

-Natural Language Processing (NLTK, spaCy, Transformers)

-Streamlit / Flask (for deployment)
+- NLTK / spaCy / HuggingFace Transformers

-Pandas, NumPy, Matplotlib, Seaborn
+- Pandas, NumPy, Matplotlib, Seaborn
+- Flask / Streamlit (for deployment)

-👨‍💻 Intern
+## 👨‍💻 Intern Details

-Name: Mujtaba Ahmed
+- **Name:** Mujtaba Ahmed
-Institute: FAST-NUCES Lahore
+- **Institute:** FAST-NUCES Lahore
-Program: AI/ML Internship – Internee.pk (Summer 2025)
+- **Program:** AI/ML Internship – Internee.pk (Summer 2025)

+---

+Feel free to explore each folder for project-specific code, datasets, and instructions.